 VISIT THE GREEK ISLANDS

-With a ferry network covering every inhabited island, the Greek ferry system is large and varied.
-Speed ferries cover the most popular routes and are now a must for the visitors, but conventional ferries travel to the Greek islands more safely even in bad weather conditions.
+With a ferry network covering every inhabited island, the ferry system is large and varied.
+Speed ferries cover the most popular routes and are now a must for the visitors, but conventional ferries travel to the islands more safely even in bad weather conditions.
 Not surprisingly, high-speed ferries are fully booked faster than conventional ones and therefore we advise you to make your booking min.
 3-4 months in advance!

 Ferry journey in Greece is reliable and provides great comfort to each traveler!

 - The ferries to the Greek islands are most frequent from May to the end of September.

 - From the end of September until the end of October and from April to mid-May, itineraries are limited but still are enough to serve the massive needs of travelers.